 Kabobs

-- Cut chicken into about 1 ½ -2 inch cubes (see VIDEO) in notes on how to cut chicken.
+- Cut chicken breasts in half down the middle, then into about 1 ½ -2 inch cubes.

 - Cut zucchini into manageable pieces for skewer